Data Visualisation Project

 The variables used in this project are listed below.
 Select a variable to view the complete XML element definition, including: the element name and description, the expected data type, the permitted values where explicitly defined, and whether the element is mandatory or optional.

-The variables in the template file are replaced with the equivalent output tags from the PWS software.
-If a variable has no equivalent output tag from the PWS software, the options are to: (1) create a user-defined output tag for the PWS software containing the appropriate value, or (2) replace the variable in the template file with the appropriate value.
-If an optional variable is permanently unavailable, the line in the template file containing the variable is deleted.
+The variables in the template file are replaced with the equivalent webtags provided by the PWS software.
+If a variable has no equivalent webtag, the variable is manually updated in the template file.
+If an optional variable subsequently becomes permanently unavailable, the element is deleted from the template file.

 Project Status